AhmadAllan243/HeartDiseaseDetection/README.md

 Our project focuses on detecting heart diseases and predicting whether a patient might have a heart disease.
 We began by choosing a dataset that included 14 factors for us to interpret, they include:

-- Age

-- Sex

--- Value 0: female

--- Value 1: male

-- Cp : chest pain type

-- Trestbps: resting blood pressure

-- Chol: serum cholesterol in mg/dl

-- fbs: fasting blood sugar > 120 mg/dl (1 = true; 0 = false)

-- Restecg: resting electrocardiographic results

-- Thalach: maximum heart rate achieved
+- Age                                                                            |      - Thalach: maximum heart rate achieved

-- exang: exercise induced angina (1 = yes; 0 = no)
+- Sex                                                                            |      - exang: exercise induced angina (1 = yes; 0 = no)

-- Oldpeak: ST depression induced by exercise relative to rest
+-- Value 0: female                                                               |      - Oldpeak: ST depression induced by exercise relative to rest

-- Slope: the slope of the peak exercise ST segment
+-- Value 1: male                                                                 |      - Slope: the slope of the peak exercise ST segment

-  -- Value 1: upsloping
+- Cp : chest pain type                                                           |        -- Value 1: upsloping

-  -- Value 2: flat
+- Trestbps: resting blood pressure                                               |        -- Value 2: flat

-  -- Value 3: downsloping
+- Restecg: resting electrocardiographic results                                  |        -- Value 3: downsloping

-- ca: number of major vessels (0-3) colored by fluoroscopy
+- fbs: fasting blood sugar > 120 mg/dl (1 = true; 0 = false)                     |      - ca: number of major vessels (0-3) colored by fluoroscopy

+- Restecg: resting electrocardiographic results                                  |      - Chol: serum cholesterol in mg/dl
-- Thalassemia: blood disorder caused when the body doesn't make enough hemoglobin

-   -- Value 3: normal
+- Thalassemia: blood disorder caused when the body doesn't make enough hemoglobin -- Value 3: normal
    -- Value 6: fixed defect
    -- Value 7: reversible defect

  - Num: diagnosis of heart disease (predicted value)
   -- Value 0: < 50% diameter narrowing
   -- Value 1: > 50% diameter narrowing

 The ‘num’ variable is the final output which detects whether a patient might have a heart disease or not.
 We faced a small problem with missing values in parts of the dataset but then decided to replace all missing values with NULL, then after having to fill up the NULL values to apply the algorithms, we calculated the mean of the the values that were already there and replaced the NULL values with the values we calculated.